auth0/docs/articles/applications/concepts/app-types-auth0.md

 To add authentication to your application, you must first register it with Auth0 and select an application type.
 Auth0 recognizes four application types:

-- **Native/Mobile Apps**: Mobile or Desktop app that run natively in a device (e.g., iOS, Android).
+- **Native Apps**: Mobile or Desktop app that run natively in a device (e.g., iOS, Android).
 Learn to [register your Native/Mobile App using the Dashboard](/applications/guides/register-native-app).

 - **Single-Page Apps (SPAs)**: JavaScript web apps that run in the browser (e.g., AngularJS + Node.js, React).
 Learn to [register your Single Page App using the Dashboard](/applications/guides/register-spa).